nkabbara/nkabbara.github.io/docs/how-are-you.md

 When you're hanging out with your kids, it might be the Father Self that's occupying you.
 You're nurturing, protective, loving and playful.
-And when your kid accidentally (or not) punches you in the nose, your Fight-or-Flight Self takes over and suddently, you're angry, upset and aggressive.
+And when your kid accidentally (or not) punches you in the nose, your Fight-or-Flight Self takes over and suddenly, you're angry, upset and aggressive.
 Until the Father Self takes over again.

 In this model, there is no a center You running the show.
 And there's no single self in charge at all times.